rchain/architecture-docs/contracts/contract-design.rst

 It says that if :code:`for( ptrn <- x ).P` and :code:`x!(@Q)` are executing in parallel composition, and the value :code:`@Q` being sent on the channel :code:`x` matches a pattern, :code:`ptrn`, being searched for on :code:`x`, then the I/O pair reduces and the continuation :code:`P` executes in an environment where :code:`Q@` is bound to :code:`ptrn`.
 That is, where :code:`ptrn` is substituted for :code:`@Q` in the body of :code:`P`.

 The COMM rule is *atomic*.
-It happens or it doesn't.
+It happens entirely or it doesn't.
 If a value satisfying :code:`ptrn` is ever committed to :code:`x` *and* witnessed at :code:`x`, the continuation :code:`P` is necessarily invoked.
 But if either I/O process is absent, if :code:`ptrn` is not matched, or if the optional :code:`if-cond.` is not satisfied, the I/O pair blocks and computation does not proceed.
-This is the only rule in the rho-calculus model that allows computation to continue ( hence “continuation” ), yet it’s fundamentally different from beta reduction given by the lambda calculus in that computation is a result of the *coordination* of two processes, rather than the sequential evaluation of one.
+This is the only rule in the rho-calculus model that allows computation to continue ( hence “continuation” ).
+It's consistent with a substitution model, yet it’s fundamentally different from beta reduction given by the lambda calculus in that computation is a result of the *coordination* of two processes, rather than the sequential evaluation of one.

 Use-Cases: Contract Interaction
 ------------------------------------------------------------